David Aaker’s Roadmap For Managing Your Personal Brand

 Every person has a brand, represented by a name and face.
 This brand has a host of associations.
 The brand will influence all relationships and affect how a person is perceived and/or respected.
-Your personal brand can be actively managed with disciple and consistency over time, or it can be allowed to drift.
+Your personal brand can be actively managed with discipline and consistency over time, or it can be allowed to drift.
 There is a huge payoff to employing the active management option and large risks to the alternative.
 Here is a road map to getting control of your personal brand:

 Assess Your Target Audience

-Describe the group who you would like to have the right impression of you.
+Describe the group with who you would like to have the right impression of you.
 Who would want to spend time with you?
 Who might admire you?
 Who do you want to respect you?
-For example you may want a professional audience, a family audience and a friend audience.
+For example, you may want a professional audience, a family audience and a friend audience.
 You might pick out a few representative people in each segment to provide focus and clarity.
 It may be useful, at least at the outset, to focus on one or two segments that are the most important or in need of the most attention.

-The ultimate brand visions will have a lot of overlap, but there might be vision element that occurs in one and not the other.
+The ultimate brand visions will have a lot of overlap, but there might be a visual element that occurs in one and not the other.
 For example, in the co-worker context, mentorship may be a goal where it isn’t in other contexts.
 Some vision elements may be interpreted differently in different concepts.
 Creative enthusiasm in a professional setting might be about innovation, whereas in a family context it might be about your willingness to participate in adventurous activities.

 Appraise Your Image

 Be brutal with yourself.
 What are your positives?
 Why are you respected?
 Why do some like to be with you?
 What are your negatives?
 Why do you lack respect from some?
 Why are some not attracted to you?
 What annoys people about you?
 What do people think of you in terms of personality, likability, appearance, skills, possessions, and the people you associate with?
 After you have a draft of your image in your head, you might ask for input from others to see what you are missing.
-Such input is often an eye opener—both positively and negatively.
+Such input is often an eye-opener—both positively and negatively.

 Make a List

 Now that you know how you are perceived, think about how you would like to be perceived.
-It can involve elements like being stimulating, well-versed, interested in politics or movies, a trendy dresser, clean-cut, humorous, kind, thoughtful, friendly, adventurous, calm in crises, competitive, competent, creative, gets-the-job done, outdoorsy, environmentally conscious, or whatever is important to you and those you care about.
+It can involve elements like being stimulating, well-versed, interested in politics or movies, a trendy dresser, clean-cut, humorous, kind, thoughtful, friendly, adventurous, calm in crises, competitive, competent, creative, gets-the-job-done, outdoorsy, environmentally conscious, or whatever is important to you and those you care about.
 When your name comes up, what characteristics would you like people to come to mind?